 Where is it going to be running?:

 TakeLAN has 3 main locations [Montevideo, Uruguay.
-Secacucus, New Jersey USA.
+Secaucus, New Jersey USA.
 Los Angeles, USA.]

-So by this we’re saying we’ll be running this setup in all of this locations, testing performance and stability.
+So by this, we’re saying we’ll be running this setup in all of these locations, testing performance and stability.